United Nations High Commissioner for Refugees: High Commissioners

+Special Envoy

 After 10 years serving as a Goodwill Ambassador, Angelina Jolie was promoted in 2012 to Special Envoy to the High Commissioner.
 In this role she represents the UNHCR and High Commissioner Filipo Grandi at the diplomatic level and works to facilitate long-term solutions for people displaced by large-scale crises, such as Afghanistan and Somalia.
-"This is an exceptional position reflecting an exceptional role she has played for us," said a UNHCR spokesman.
+"This is an exceptional position reflecting an exceptional role she has played for us", said a UNHCR spokesman.
+In December 2022, Jolie resigned as Special Envoy.

 Goodwill ambassadors

-UNHCR is also represented by a number of UNHCR Goodwill Ambassadors, who at present are: